The Cardinalidae family

-ardinals & Grosbeaks in the family Cardinalidae, are passerine birds found in North and South America.
-They are also known as cardinal-grosbeaks and cardinal-buntings.
-The South American cardinals in the genus Paroaria are placed in another family, the Thraupidae (previously placed in Emberizidae).
+Cardinals & Grosbeaks are passerine birds in the Cardinalidae family.
+Their habitat is typically in North and South America.
+These creatures are also known as cardinal-grosbeaks or cardinal-buntings.
+On the other hand, South American cardinals in the genus Paroaria are placed in another family – the Thraupidae (previously belong to Emberizidae).

 The Cardinalidae family is divided into two segments – Cardinals and allies.
 According to the IOC, there are about 58 species in this family, including Tanagers, Cardinals, Grosbeaks, Seedeaters, and Buntings.
 These birds mostly eat insects or other invertebrates, seeds, and fruits.

 The Yellow Grosbeak is found mostly in Mexico.
 Their allies – the Black-headed Grosbeaks, have habitat in the western regions of North America.
 Opposed to them are The Rose-breasted Grosbeaks living in the eastern regions.

 Pine Grosbeaks prefer northern Canada and they move to central North America when the food is scarce.
 Another bird in this family is the Evening Grosbeak.
 This animal lives in the conifer regions of Canada and migrates as far as central North America.